pallie1/Sharing-jest/readme.md

 We get some feedback from the app that our tests are all passing!

 You can see in `App.test.js` that we only have one test right now: `renders without crashing`.
-We are going to be using Enzyme on top of Jest, so our tests will look different today.

 Jest comes completely configured within `create-react-app`, so we don't have to do anything else to get it working.
 Let's now set up Enzyme.